radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Server A receives it and also accepts it, since it sees the client OID.

 Now Peer A has a loop.
-Client A sends packets, beleiving they are sent to the right home server.
+Client A sends packets, believing they are sent to the right home server.
 Server A receives packets from a valid-looking client and forwards them, since it is not responsible for the realm.
 Now every packet is stuck in an endless-loop and the attacker just has to bounce the traffic back-and-forth, possibly leading to a complete denial-of-service.